pudly/schmopera-hugo/content/articles/a-weekend-pick-reminiscent-of-the-good-old-days-grindr-and-other-concerns.md

 youtube_url = ""

 +++
 Feel like checking out a queer comedic chamber opera this weekend?
 Me too.

 Thankfully, there's _Grindr (and other concerns)_, the new work by composer Marc Hoffeditz, librettist MJ Halberstadt, and director Ingrid Oslund.

-The opera was originally slated for a live premiere at the Boston-area Chelsea Theater Works, but COVID-19 has spun the project to a self-produced online event.
+The opera was originally slated for a live premiere at the Boston-area Chelsea Theater Works, but COVID-19 has spun the project to a self-produced online event, happening **June 26 & 27, 7:30pm ET**.

+_Grindr_ tells the story of Riley, his horny best friend Brandon, and their chaotic adventures in online dating, open relationships, and queerness in technology.

+The premiere viewing of _Grindr (and other concerns)_ will feature _Act 1: An Annotated Sing Through_, where you can catch "unforgettably naughty scenes and arias" from the opera's first act, along with some delightful commentary on topics like opera development and queer hook-up culture.
+It's a combination of live and pre-recorded material.

 Viewers are asked to [sign up ahead of time](https://tinyurl.com/ybnvys2w), and they'll be sent a link to the performance.